GreenFlag31/snackbar-library/README.md

 # Performance

 Emphasis has been placed on performance, adopting `ChangeDetectionStrategy.OnPush` strategy.
 This library respects Angular's mindset and use the Angular API to create components.
 Snackbar components will be removed from the DOM after closing and their respective RxJs Subject to emit data will be automatically closed.
 The resize event that add responsiveness is debounced and will be removed on close.
+SetTimeout (useful for auto-close if duration is set) will be cleared.

 # Change log